DaPig/Lecture-Notes/TDA593/Lecture6.md

 We can have guards.
 These must be true if a transition is to be performed.

 When a transition is taken, the behaviour that is excecuted is called an Effect.

+When you enter a state you may have an entry behaviour.
+THis is done on the transition to the state, you may also have an exit behaviour.
+THat is made on the leaving of the state.

+A history state, defines what has happened in a composite state.